alanisquintana/projeto-cordel-cursoemvideo/README.md

 # Cordel Project (CursoemVídeo)

-### 👋 Welcome

-Welcome to the repository of one of my first projects in web development, carried out in the _HTML5 and CSS3_ course from _CursoemVídeo!_ This project represents an **initial milestone** in my learning journey in web development.
+This is the repository of one of my first projects in web development, carried out in the _HTML5 and CSS3_ course from _CursoemVídeo_.

 </br>